 Diesel runs the world.
 No, really.
 There’s a need for diesel, and other oil alternatives, in countless applications from commercial trucking to off-road agriculture.
-In case you don’t know the key differences, however, we’re going to answer one of the most common questions our fuel consultants get…
+We’re often asked the key differences.
+So, we’re going to answer one of the most common questions our fuel consultants get!

 The Difference Between Dyed and Clear Diesel

 Whenever you’re at the pump, you often only see one kind of diesel oil.
-However, if you’ve needed fuel for anything else then you quickly realize there are more appropriate diesel options depending on the usage.
+However, if you have ever needed fuel for anything else then you quickly realize there are more appropriate diesel options depending on the usage.

 What is clear diesel?

 Available at most fuel stops across the United States, clear diesel – also called regular, auto, highway or on-road diesel – is the most common option.
 Clear diesel is required for any vehicle with a diesel motor licensed by the state for on-road usage.
 It is legally taxable because of its use on public roads and highways, and has a low sulfur content to meet EPA standards.

 The history of clear diesel in the United States.

 By 2010, the EPA had officially required all on-road diesel fuels to be Ultra-Low Sulfur Diesel (ULSD).
 Low-Sulfur Diesel No. 2, a less environmentally friendly fuel, was used before 2008.
 ULSD is a cleaner-burning fuel than Low-Sulfur Diesel, containing 97% less sulfur and improving the longevity of motors previously damaged by the higher sulfur content.

 While on-road diesel has historically been a clear fluid, it isn’t uncommon now to come across ULSD fuels with a green or blue tint.
 The diesel oil is still mostly transparent.
 Many oil refineries now add a slight tint to their diesel that changes color over time, which determines freshness.